Get in touch

 Intent

-“To ensure that children develop an appreciation of the heritage around them, within living memory and beyond living memory, in a creative and enthusiastic way.”
+“To ensure that all children develop an appreciation of the heritage around them, within living memory and beyond living memory, in a creative and enthusiastic way.”

 History at Sir Francis Hill aims to be ambitious and motivating in teaching the History programme of study in the National Curriculum.
 Through a programme of engaging activities, trips, visitors, and locally accessible resources and artefacts, we aim to give all students an opportunity to question, analyse, and understand the past.